v-schipka/valeries-tech-writer-garden/content/LLMs/GEO.md

 ---

-LLM seeding is the practice of publishing content in the formats and places LLMs are most likely to scrape, summarize, and cite.
+Generative Engine Optimization (GEO) or "LLM seeding" is the practice of publishing content in the formats and places LLMs are most likely to scrape, summarize, and cite.
 LLM seeding includes:
 - What to publish so LLMs actually cite you
 - Where to seed your content for maximum pickup
 - And how to track whether your brand is showing up